 Additionally, Trudeau has three stepsiblings named Sarah Coyne (from his father’s relationship with Susan Coyne); Kyle Kemper and Alicia Kemper (from his mother’s second marriage).

-Family: Wife and Kids
+Details of his Wife and Kids

 Justin Trudeau is married to Sophie Grégoire, a former TV talk show hostess he met when he was a child.
 She was the classmate and childhood friend of his brother Michel.
 In June 2003, they reconnected as adults.
 Sophie was assigned to be Justin’s co-host for a charity ball and months after the ball they began dating.
 They announced their engagement in October 2001 and tied the knot on the 28th of May, 2005.